dBankCore/steem/doc/dpay-debug-node.md

 [debug_hardforks.py](https://github.com/dpays/dpay/python_scripts/tests/debug_hardforks.py)
 This script starts a debug node, replays blocks, schedules a hardfork, and finally generates new blocks after the hardfork.
-The script also communicates via the general purpose rpc interface in Xeroc's Library to do a simple analysis of the results.
-In this case it generates a historgram of block producers to verify the witness scheduling algorithm works properly.
+The script also communicates via the general purpose RPC interface in Xeroc's Library to do a simple analysis of the results.
+In this case it generates a histogram of block producers to verify the witness scheduling algorithm works properly.
 The purpose of the script is it verify any given hardfork does not have a bug that could crash the chain entirely.